 Versatile Naan Bread

-I love to cook curries at home, and commercially made store-bought naan just isn’t good, so I make my own.
+I love to cook curries at home, and commercially made store-bought naan just isn't good, so I make my own.
 Making your own at home is easy.
-Once you try it, you’ll never want to buy it in a package again.
-You don’t have to limit naan to just curries, either.
-Once you learn how easy it is to make it at home, you can use it for pizza, sandwiches, wraps, or with anything else that you would use a tortilla or pita.
+Once you try this naan bread recipe, you'll never want to buy it in a package again.
+You don't have to limit naan to just curries, either.
+Once you learn how easy it is to make it at home, you can use it for pizza, sandwiches, wraps, or anything else that you would use a tortilla or pita.

 Naan Bread is Freezer Friendly

 Homemade naan freezes well, too, so I like to make extra for the freezer.
 Just take it out of the freezer, wrap it up in foil, and re-warm it in the oven anytime.

 Once your dough has risen, it doesn't take very long to have warm, puffy naan bread to dip into your curry.
 Make it right on the stovetop while your curry is simmering.
 It's so worth it.
 This recipe is even easier if you do it in a stand mixer, but even by hand, it's a cinch.

 I use a cast-iron skillet to make these.
 Cast iron retains the heat at a steady temperature, which is important.
 If you use a non-stick pan, keep your eye on the temperature.
 You may have to adjust if your pan gets too hot.
 If you have a griddle, you can make short work of cooking more at a time.
 Just make sure your electric griddle gets hot enough.

 Note: This recipe, like most recipes, is written for sea-level elevations.
 If you live at a high elevation, check out a conversion chart like this one by King Arthur Flour High Altitude Baking